cablelabs/snaps-boot/doc/source/install/install.md

 | http_proxy | Y | Proxy to be used for HTTP traffic. |
 | https_proxy | Y | Proxy to be used for HTTPS traffic. |

-> Note: If proxy configuration is not required use null value **“”** for each of the parameters
+> Note: If proxy configuration is not required use null value **“”** for each of the parameters.
+Do not remove the line from the file.

 #### PXE: